Blog Post

 CoC = (Annual Cash Flow/Total Cash Invested) x 100

-If you decided that the $200,000 farmhouse is a worthy investment and gave $60,000 for the deposit, spent a total of $4,200 for closing fees and renovated it for $10,000 you can use the CoC formula and determine how much your ROI is.
+If you decided that the $200,000 farmhouse is a worthy investment property and gave $60,000 for the deposit, spent a total of $4,200 for closing fees and renovated it for $10,000 you can use the CoC formula and determine how much your ROI is.

 Total cash spent out of pocket is $74,200 ($60,000 + $4,200 + $10,000).